cooolgamer/CustomLuma3DS/README.md

 # Luma3DS
 *Noob-proof (N)3DS "Custom Firmware"*

-### WARNING:
+# WARNING:
-This fork is based on a old version of luma3ds and will rarely get updated.
+This fork is based on a old version of luma3ds and will not get updated anymore.
 You can find a updated fork here: https://github.com/cooolgamer-cuz-github-fork-system-sucks/Luma3DS-but-better
 Note that not all features of this fork are ported on the updated one, features like night mode/quick switchers aren't available on the updated one (yet?).

 ### What's different from official luma3DS?